 A Guardian ad Litem, Guardian, or GAL, is a community volunteer who has completed training and engages in casework, representing children who have been removed from all or part of their family due to concerns of abuse and/or neglect.
 We get to know the child and their situation, and then compile a report to advise a Judge on what we think is in the child’s best interest for their current and future health and happiness.

 “What kinds of cases will I be dealing with?”

 Our community sets standards of tolerance for how its citizens should live and interact with in our society.
 When those standards are compromised, and children are involved, it becomes necessary to place them in a protected environment.
 This is when a Guardian is appointed by the Court.
 We handle all cases involving child abuse and neglect, including – but not limited to – physical abuse, sexual abuse, drug abuse, neglect, and homelessness.

 “Will I have any training?”

 Of course!
-3rd District Guardian presents a CASA training program based on best practices.
-Training occurs weekly for four weeks.
+The Third District Guardian presents a National CASA adapted curriculum.
+Training occurs once a week for four weeks.
 We also offer field training and shadowing with one of our “Power Guardians” or Advocate Coordinators, and help through the first case with meetings on report writing, attending hearings, going on visitations, and doing investigative work.
 The volunteer has as much or as little help as they would like throughout the duration of their cases, and we require twelve hours of training per year through continuing education for all of our volunteers as well as our Staff.